bencam/nuevo-mexico/README.md

 `$ python database_setup.py`

-This will create a database in the working directory called nuevomexico.db.
-Next, populate the database by running the populator.py file.
+This will create an SQLite database in the working directory called nuevomexico.db.

+Note: the repository includes a file called database_setup_postgres.py.
+Use this file for creating a PostgeSQL database.
+If using PostgreSQL, either (a) the name of the database_setup_postgres.py file will need to be changed to database_setup.py (and therefore the original database_setup.py file will need to be renamed, moved to another directory, or deleted) or (b) the import lines for the database_setup file in application.py and populator.py will need to be changed to database_setup_postgres.

+Next, populate the databa    se by running the populator.py file.

 `$ python populator.py`